-18. (1) Nothing in this Act shall exempt any person from any suit or other proceeding which might, but for anything in this Act, be brought against him.

-(2) Nothing in this Act shall entitle any person to refuse to make a complete discovery or to answer any question or interrogatory in any suit or other proceeding, but such discovery or answer shall not be admissible in evidence against such person in any such prosecution as is mentioned in section 14.

-(3) Nothing in this Act shall be construed so as to render liable to any prosecution or punishment any servant of a master resident in Bangladesh who in good faith acts in obedience to the instructions of such master, and on demand made by or on behalf of the prosecutor, has given full information as to his master and as to the instructions which he has received from his master.
+- 18. (1) Nothing in this Act shall exempt any person from any suit or other proceeding which might, but for anything in this Act, be brought against him. - (2) Nothing in this Act shall exempt any person to refuse to make a complete discovery or to answer any question or interrogatory in any suit or other proceeding, but such discovery or answer shall not be admissible in evidence against such person in any such prosecutions as is mentioned in section 14. - (3) Nothing in this Act shall be construed so as to render liable to any prosecution or punishment any servant of a master resident in the Union of Burma who in good faith acts in obedience to the instructions of such master, and, on demand made by or on behalf of the prosecutor, has given full information as to his master and as to the instructions which he has received from this master.

-Definition of piece-goods
+Definition of piece-goods.

-19. For the purpose of section 12 of this Act and $\frac{4}{1}$ clause (f) of section 15 of the Customs Act, 1969,] the Government may, by notification in the official Gazette, declare what classes of goods are included in the expression 'piece-goods such as are ordinarily sold by length or by the piece'.
+19. For the purpose of section 12 of this Act and clause (f) of section 18 of the Sea Customs Act, the President of the Union may, by notification in the Gazette, declare what classes of goods are included in the expression "piece-goods, such as are ordinarily sold by length or by the piece".

-Determination of character of goods by sampling
+Determination of character of goods y sampling.